 Are you using rinse aid?

-The use of a rinse aid is very important.
+The use of rinse aid is very important.
 Using rinse aid will optimize your drying and wash performance.
-Your dishwasher is specifically designed to use a liquid rinse aid for improved drying performance and controlling buildup of hard water deposits.
+Your dishwasher is specifically designed to use liquid rinse aid for improved drying performance and controlling buildup of hard water deposits.

 CLICK HERE for more information on rinse aid and the rinse aid dispenser